grtetrault/grtetrault.github.io/_posts/2021-11-23-greedoids-when-greedy-algorithms-work.md

 <img src="/assets/images/greedoids-when-greedy-algorithms-work/spanning-tree-feasibility.png"/>
 <figcaption>
     <div class="centered-figcaption">
-        Examples of feasible sets (green) and non-feasible sets (red) in the spanning tree problem.
+        Examples of feasible sets (green) and non-feasible sets (red) in the MST problem.
         Feasible sets must be connected and contain no cycles.
         Note the leftmost is a solution.
     </div>